datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 wait
 ```

 This boots the `BBS.IMG` floppy image and redirects the DOS serial port to named pipes.
-The commands after `qemu-system-i386` just move the console window to the same location on my desktop so I can avoid using a <strike>mouse</strike> trackpad as much as possible.
-I could have ran headless like I do when I use QEMU for cross-build systems or perhaps with curses, but I didn't want to lose any possible leak from the console, OTOH having it in a terminal with could preserve all characters.
+The commands after `qemu-system-i386` just moves the console window to the same location on my desktop so I can avoid using a <strike>mouse</strike> trackpad as much as possible.
+I could have ran headless like I do when I use QEMU for cross-build systems or perhaps with curses, but I didn't want to lose any possible leak from the console, OTOH having it in a terminal could preserve all characters.
 Anyway, unimportant, nothing is leaked to the console.

 ```
 cat pipe.out & cat > pipe.in
 ```

-This is a script I call `fooodem.sh` (pronounced fauxdem), and provides a very nice interactive session for the BBS (all the screen shots were taken this way).
+This is a script I call `fooodem.sh` (pronounced fauxdem), and provides a very nice interactive session for the BBS (many of the screen shots were taken this way).
 I also use this with pwntools when crafting and testing exploits.
 This pairs nicely with `mooodem.sh` which is based on the OOO hacked up `minimodem`.

 > To be true to myself, in the end, I created a one-shot payload since that is how I would have solved this before the end of the CTF.